christian-ruiz/ds-projects/README.md

 # ds-projects
-Python for Data Science work from the Python for Data Science course on Udemy.
-Course content is split into folders for:
+Python for Data Science work from the Python for Data Science course on Udemy by Jose Partida Course content is split into folders for:

 1. Linear Regression